eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 To clarify, this is the mnemonic of the validators' "withdrawal key", which, if you used staking-deposit-cli to make the keys, is also the mnemonic of your validator signing keys.
 It is not the mnemonic of the depositing address, or the withdrawal address.

-A file `change-operations.json` will then be created and saved on the Data USB for use with eth-docker and `ethdo` on your online computer.
+A file `change-operations.json` will then be created and saved on the Data USB for use with Eth Docker and `ethdo` on your online computer.

 Shut down Ubuntu which will make your PC "forget" anything it knew about your mnemonic during this process.